makersacademy/CV/README.md

 Breaking down problems into manageable chunks, attention to detail and designing solutions that integrate well.

 * Define the problem:
   - Define the problem, break it down and look for any potential issues downstream.
-An exmaple at Zopa was the creation a process flow diagram for the new debt collection application.
+An example at Zopa was the creation a process flow diagram for the new debt collection application.
 This served as the delivery road map clearly showing upstream and down stream dependencies for each step which was expanded out and coded for.
 * Innovation:
-  -  Looking to improve/refactor code for a genuine benefit.
+  -  Looking to improve/re-factor code for a genuine benefit.
 Example at Zopa with an opportunity to add needed flexibility of the 'on hold' feature.
 Instead of a solution to pause the Sidekiq queue, the queue time was made adjustable.
 This gave the users added flexibility for individual cases and also allowed them to simulate a full work flow in UAT.
 * Planning and Design:
   - The [Battleship project](https://github.com/meads58/battleships/tree/master/lib)  project shows how the single responsibility principle was used to design the system.
 Achieved a clear understanding of building applications up from small manageable chunks to solve a specific problem led to making, maintaining and adding features easier.